awallclock/AnimalFacts/README.md

 Main command:

-/bf <command>
+/af <command> OR /animalfact <command>

 Command Options:

-s: Sends a bird fact to the /say channel.
-Sets default channel to /say
+s: Sends an animal fact to the /say channel.

-p: Sends a bird fact to the /party channel.
-Sets default channel to /party
+p: Sends an animal fact to the /party channel.

-ra: Sends a bird fact to the /raid channel.
-Sets default channel to /raid
+ra: Sends an animal fact to the /raid channel.

-rw: Sends a bird fact to the /raidwarning channel.
-Sets default channel to /raidwarning
+rw: Sends an animal fact to the /raidwarning channel.

-g: Sends a bird fact to the /guild channel.
-Sets default channel to /guild
+g: Sends an animal to the /guild channel.

-i or bg: Sends a bird fact to /instance or /bg channel.
+i or bg: Sends an animal fact to /instance or /bg channel.

-w or t whispers a bird fact your current target r whispers a bird fact to your last reply.
-Or you can start a new whisper and type /bf r to send them a bird fact
+w or t whispers an animal fact to your current target r whispers an animal fact to your last reply.
+Or you can start a new whisper and type /af r to send them an animal fact

-You can also use the numbers 1 thru 5 to send a bird fact to global channels (1 being General, 2 being Trade, 3 being World Defense, 4 and 5 being any extra channels)
+You can also use the numbers 1 through 5 to send a bird fact to global channels (Depends on the order of your channels)

 Example usage:

-/bf p: Birds have wings!
+/af p: Birds have wings!

 Have a fact you'd like to add?
 Fill out this form! https://forms.gle/JqiT1s7NZo4ucjy78